France–India relations: Cession of French territories in India

 France established diplomatic relations with the newly independent India in 1947.
 An agreement between France and India in 1948 stipulated that the inhabitants of France's Indian possessions would choose their political future.
-A treaty of cession was signed by the two countries in May 1956.
-It was ratified by the French parliament in May 1962.
-On 16 August 1962 India and France exchanged the instruments of ratification under which France ceded to India full sovereignty over the territories it held.
-Pondicherry and the other enclaves of Karaikal, Mahe and Yanam came to be administered as the Union Territory of Puducherry from 1 July 1963.
+A treaty of cession was signed by the two countries in May 1956, and ratified by the French parliament in May 1962.
+On 16 August 1962, India and France exchanged the instruments of ratification, under which France ceded to India full sovereignty over the territories it held.
+Pondicherry and the other enclaves of Karaikal, Mahe, and Yanam came to be administered as the Union Territory of Puducherry from 1 July 1963.

-The merits and deficiencies of French colonial presence in India is disputed on accounts of the exploitative nature of colonial trade, segregation of French subjects within the colonial possessions along ethnic lines (Europeans and Creoles were differentiated from ethnic Indians on electoral lists) and the colonial use of indenture labour.
+The merits and deficiencies of French colonial presence in India is disputed on accounts of the exploitative nature of colonial trade, segregation of French subjects within the colonial possessions along ethnic lines (Europeans and Creoles were differentiated from ethnic Indians on electoral lists), and the colonial use of indenture labour.

 Development of bilateral relations

-The bilateral relations with France, although globally positive, fluctuated in function of defence sales to Pakistan (Exocet missiles, Dassault Mirage III, Dassault Mirage 5 & Breguet Atlantic aircraft and Daphné-class & Agosta 90B-class submarines) and were offset by especially strong relations in the fields of civil nuclear energy and aerospace.
+The bilateral relations with France, although globally positive, fluctuated in function of defence sales to Pakistan, including Exocet missiles, Dassault Mirage III and Dassault Mirage 5 aircraft, Breguet Atlantic aircraft, and Daphné-class and Agosta 90B-class submarines.
+These fluctuations were offset by especially strong relations in the fields of civil nuclear energy and aerospace.

-Visits by Head of State and Head of Government
+Visits by heads of state and heads of government

-A key milestone in the bilateral relationship was the visit in 1998 by President Jacques Chirac.
-The visit elevated the relationship through the signing of India's first ever strategic partnership.
+A key moment in the bilateral relationship was the visit of President Jacques Chirac in 1998, which led to the signing of India's first-ever strategic partnership.

-In January 2008, President Nicolas Sarkozy visited India and was the chief guest at India's Republic Day parade.

-In September 2008, Indian Prime Minister Manmohan Singh made a major visit to France.
+In January 2008, President Nicolas Sarkozy visited India and was honoured as the chief guest at India's Republic Day parade.
+Subsequently, in September 2008, Indian Prime Minister Manmohan Singh made a major visit to France.

-On 14 July 2009, Prime Minister of India Manmohan Singh was the Guest of Honour for the Bastille Day Celebrations held in Paris.
-The 2009 Bastille Day military parade opened with a contingent of Indian troops drawn from the three services (Indian Army, Indian Navy and Indian Air Force).
-Soldiers including Jawans of Maratha Light Infantry Regiment Centre (MLIRC) marched down the Avenue Champs-Élysées to the sound of an Indian military band playing Indian martial tunes including Saare Jahan Se Achcha, Haste Lushai and Kadam Kadam Badaye Ja.
+On 14 July 2009, Prime Minister Manmohan Singh was the Guest of Honour for the Bastille Day Celebrations held in Paris.
+The 2009 Bastille Day military parade featured a contingent of Indian troops from the Indian Army, Indian Navy, and Indian Air Force, marching down Avenue Champs-Élysées.
+They were accompanied by an Indian military band playing Indian martial tunes, such as Saare Jahan Se Achcha, Haste Lushai and Qadam Qadam Badhaye Ja.

-French President Sarkozy undertook his second visit to India from 4–7 December 2010.
+French President Sarkozy visited India for the second time from 4–7 December 2010.

+Visits by President François Hollande

+2013

 French President Francois Hollande visited India on 14–15 February 2013.